TrickyyRL/Jeem/README.md

 # alef-botter V2

 ## What is this?
-### This is a script that solves your Alef assignments by taking screenshots of the questions and answers, and let the program figure it out!
+### This is a script that solves your Alef assignments by taking screenshots of the questions and answers, and let the program hopefully figure it out!

 ## Current Modes